 - Repeat once if necessary.

 - Once the greasy substance is removed, apply a quality conditioner.
-The dish soap can be damaging to the hair , so a deep conditioner will help restore the softness.
+The dish soap can be damaging to hair because it’s often alkaline (whereas hair is naturally acidic), so a deep conditioner will help restore the softness.

 - Allow the conditioner to set on the hair for several minutes.